 Continuous improvement means that everything matters

 Fundamentally, continuous improvement drives culture change.
-By definition, improvement requires the implementation of initiative.
+By definition, improvement requires initiative.
 It keeps the organization dynamic – not resistant to change, but willing and able to embrace challenges and the inevitability of yet further flux.

-So, today, leading organizations apply continuous improvement in extended ways.
-They seek benefits in customer service and satisfaction metrics, in innovation and time-to-market, in an inspired workforce displaying cohesive teamwork, discipline, knowledge-sharing and agility.
-The central principle of a continuous improvement culture, in this broader sense, is a state of preparedness to cope with challenges and to keep finding a better way – to do anything and everything.
+Today, leading organizations apply continuous improvement in extended ways.
+Alongside safety, they seek benefits in customer service and satisfaction metrics, in innovation and time-to-market, in an inspired workforce displaying cohesive teamwork, discipline, knowledge-sharing and agility.
+The central principle of a continuous improvement culture, in this broader sense, is a state of preparedness to cope with challenges and to keep finding a better and safer way – to do anything and everything.